-That’s not an accident.
-That’s how George Washington left it.
+That is not an accident.
+That was how George Washington left it.

 Founded around 1686 in the Hudson River Valley, the Old ’76 House is one of the country’s oldest taverns in continuous operation since the Revolutionary War.
-It was also one of Washington’s favorite haunts, the trial site of Arnold’s collaborator — and where Alexander Hamilton occasionally slept.
+It was also one of Washington’s favorite haunts, the prison of Arnold’s collaborator, and where Alexander Hamilton occasionally slept.

-Current owner Robb Norden regales customers with stories about the tavern’s role in the founding of the country.
-He’s especially fond of pointing out where Great Britain’s colonial administrator met with the rebel general who would become the first president of the United States of America.
+Current owner Robb Norden regales customers with stories about the tavern’s role in the country’s founding.
+He is especially fond of pointing out where Great Britain’s colonial administrator met with the rebel general who would become the first president of the United States of America.

 “Exactly where you’re sitting, Sir Guy Carleton met with Washington, handed Washington the plans of the British evacuation, and on behalf of the British Parliament declared America free and independent of Great Britain,” Mr. Norden told a reporter.
 “That’s May Third, 1783, which is truly our real independence day.
 That’s the day that England acknowledged American independence.
 May of 1783.
 Right here, right where you’re sitting.”

-History buffs may argue that point, but what can’t be denied is the sense of history that pervades the establishment.
+History buffs may argue that point, but what cannot be denied is the sense of history that pervades the establishment.
 The tavern’s low ceilings bear original wooden panels from the 17th and 18th centuries, creating a cozy, lived-in atmosphere.
-A fireplace mantle displays artifacts and pictures, and muskets and antique handwritten letters in picture frames adorn the walls.
+A fireplace mantel displays artifacts and pictures, and muskets and antique handwritten letters in picture frames adorn the walls.

-But the Old ’76 House isn’t alone in celebrating 25 decades of food and beverage service.
-Here are some other taverns of the original 13 colonies.
+Yet the Old ’76 House is not alone in celebrating 25 decades of food and beverage service.
+Here are some other taverns of the original 13 Colonies

 New Hampshire: Freese’s Tavern

-Freese’s Tavern in Moultonborough lays claim for the title of oldest tavern in the state.
+Freese’s Tavern in Moultonborough lays claim to the title of the oldest tavern in the state.
 It has operated as a tavern, general store, post office, library and town hall since 1780.
-Now it is known as The Old Country Store, complete with historical displays.
+Now known as The Old Country Store, it features historical displays.

 The land was originally sold by Revolutionary Army Brig.
-Gen. Jonathan Moulton in 1777, and eventually was acquired by trader George Freese, whose store was noted as the only building in that part of town by 1784.
+Gen. Jonathan Moulton in 1777.
+It eventually was acquired by trader George Freese, whose store was noted as the only building in that part of town by 1784.

 Massachusetts: Warren Tavern